 If you are a Parish Council or Community Group considering undertaking a Neighbourhood Plan in your area, contact the planning policy team for some advice.

-There are a number of changes coming up (April 2018) to the My Community and Neighbourhood Planning programmes.
+A number of changes were made in April 2018 to the national My Community and Neighbourhood Planning programmes.

 The new £23m programme will be different, with changes to grant and support eligibility criteria.
 The changes will also mean that neighbourhood planning will get a new and enhanced website, independent of the My Community programme.